Multi-qubit entanglement generation with squeezed modes: Discussions

 \section{Discussions}

 Several potential impediments to the practical implementation of the protocol in the near future need to be addressed.
 For example, step 6 of our protocol requires the implementation of the multi-qubit operator $D(-t)$ (see~\cref{eq:Pdisp}) at one of the nodes.
-This necessitates the implementation of two multi-qubit QFTs, which requires $\O(n^2)$ two-qubit gates~\cite{nielsen2010quantum} (such as CNOT gates).
+This necessitates the implementation of two multi-qubit QFTs (see~\cref{fig:exptP}), which requires $\O(n^2)$ two-qubit gates~\cite{nielsen2010quantum} (such as CNOT gates).
 For large-sized registers, this can be challenging since the limited fidelity of two-qubit gates with current technology restricts the number of two-qubit gates that can be implemented.
 However the implementation for small $n$ is feasible with current technology.
-For example, the QFT for $n=2$ reduces to one single-qubit gate and one CNOT gate.
+For example, the QFT for $n=2$ requires only one CNOT gate.

-Signal loss in optical fibers, homodyne measurement errors, qubit decoherence times, and other relevant sources of noise need to be considered for practical applications.
-These issues will be addressed in future work.

-Large squeezing is necessary to produce a large number of high-fidelity Bell pairs, as implied by~\cref{eq:sigmadecibnm1}.
+In our protocol, the number of Bell pairs that can be produced increases with increasing squeezing, as implied by~\cref{eq:sigmadecibnm1}.
 The current technological limitations in squeezing restrict the protocol’s feasibility to generating only a small number of Bell pairs at present.
 However, significant efforts to advance squeezing technology are underway in many groups~\cite{Schonbeck_2018,Vahlbruch_prl_2016,Hagemann_2024,Li_2022}, enhancing the relevance of our protocol for near-future applications.

 While we considered squeezed vacuum here, the protocol also works with other choices of the initial CV wavefunction.
 The essential requirement is that the function $\hh_{x_D}(p)$, defined in~\cref{eq:hhfun}, has a narrow support centered around $p=0$ within a good approximation.
 For instance, we implemented the protocol using a rectangular $g(x)$, although we did not conduct a comprehensive investigation of its efficiency in this context.
 Exploring alternative choices could prove beneficial for optimizing the protocol’s practical implementation under varying technological constraints.